InSyncWithFoo/python-package-template/CODE_STYLE.md

 * Line length:
-  * A line must not be longer than 80 characters, with tabs count as 4.
+  * A line must not be longer than 80 characters, with tabs counted as 4 each.
   * Wrapping long lines is recommended, even if the length does not exceed 80.

 * Quotes:
   * Prefer single quotes wherever possible, even when writing docstrings.
+  * However, use double quotes
+    if that results in less escaping.

 * Operators:
   * Use spaces around keyword arguments and operators.